Want a wheely good time? Embrace the skate aesthetic.

 If like me just bringing this up hasn’t revived your need for speed, then here are a few more specific reasons why you should give roller skating a shot.

-Wth roller skating, you can have all the same nice things – a nice outing or a classically cute date – with less downsides and more perks.
+With roller skating, you can have all the same nice things – a nice outing or a classically cute date – with fewer downsides and more perks.
 For starters, it’s basically the same motion and activity.
-Sure, you need the skates themselves and, if you want to go all out, protective gear, but you can roller skate anywhere you want, and it doesn’t even have to be cold.
-Hell, you could roller skate in your own house if you wanted to.
+Sure, you need the skates themselves and, if you want to go all out, protective gear, but you can roller skate anywhere you want, and it doesn’t have to be cold.
+Heck, you could roller skate in your own house if you wanted to.

-You can go roller skating and get a nice tan, make your way to the local grocery store, or just take a nice stroll.
-You might have to watch out for hills, but it’s undeniably a lot more versatile than ice skating.
+You can go roller skating and get a cool tan, make your way to the local grocery store, or just take it easy and get some fresh air.
+You might have to watch out for hills, but rollers are undeniably a lot more versatile than ice skating.

 You don’t need a lot of people to enjoy it, but it never hurts

 As we all know by this point, we need to do our best to avoid large groups.
 Luckily enough, roller skating is an activity you can do alone or with one or two friends and still enjoy to the fullest.

 Think about it.
 Instead of sitting at home alone binging a random Netflix show or endlessly scrolling for a decent Video to watch, picture yourself taking a leisurely roll down a riverside, shorefront, or park, headphones in, sunglasses on, sun coming down, and not a care in the world.